How to Read Drum Notation for Beginners

 There is much to learn about reading drum sheet music, but it can be a fun and rewarding challenge to take on.
 Once you have mastered it, you can pick up any sheet music and jam away!

-If you are interested in taking drumming lessons, Be Natural Music offers online and in-person classes for students of all skills levels.
+If you are interested in taking drumming lessons, Be Natural Music offers online and in-person classes for students of all skill levels.
 We’ll teach you everything from the basics of reading drum notation to advanced techniques.